turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 - Declare a variable `bestGrade` and assign the value of the element with a class of `grade-2` to it

 Now that we've queried the elements we need, we're going to change the data being displayed to users.
 So we need somewhere to store the new data that we're going to display instead.
 - Declare a variable `newData` to store an object with keys of `studentName` and `bestGrade`.
-Make the value of each key be the new name, school, and grade that you'll want to change the display to.
+Make the value of each key be the new student name and grade that you'll want to change the display to.

 Now, change the text of each queried element to display the data you saved in your newData object.
 - Change the `innerText` of the `studentName` variable to be the `studentName` value from your `newData` object (use dot notation)